Parks, Sport Fields & Trails

 Rainey Creek Municipal Playground

 Located about 400m past the Info Centre on 5th Avenue, turn right into the parking area for the park.
-There is various playground equipment for kids of all ages, picnic tables, fire pit and gazebo in this beautiful setting next to the Rainey Creek.
+There is various playground equipment for kids of all ages, picnic tables, a fire pit and gazebo in this beautiful setting next to the Rainey Creek.

 Have a look at this short video of geese and goslings swimming on the Creek right beside the park: